 The AHP has been in operation since June 2016.
 It will over 10 years deliver:

-- almost 11,000 additional new social housing homes
+- around 5,200 additional new state housing homes

 How will so many new homes be built quickly?